isiddique2024/Page-Table-Injector/README.md

 ### Help and Examples

-Use `pm-mapper.exe --help` to see comprehensive usage information with examples.
+Use `pt-injector.exe --help` to see comprehensive usage information with examples.

 **Note**: Use quotes around window names containing spaces (e.g., "Notepad")

 ## Technical Details

-PM-Mapper operates at a kernel level using direct page table manipulation instead of traditional memory APIs such as ZwAllocateVirtualMemory/NtAllocateVirtualMemory.
-This approach makes detection significantly more difficult as it bypasses common monitoring mechanisms that operate at the virtual memory level.
+PT-Injector operates at a kernel level using direct page table manipulation instead of traditional memory APIs such as ZwAllocateVirtualMemory/NtAllocateVirtualMemory.
+This approach makes detection significantly more difficult as it bypasses common monitoring mechanisms that operate using the Virtual Address Descriptor (VAD) tree.

 ### Pure Physical Memory Access

 A key distinguishing feature of this project is its exclusive use of physical memory operations:

-- **No Process Context Switching**: Unlike traditional DLL injectors, PM-Mapper never uses KeStackAttachProcess to attach to the target process context
+- **No Process Context Switching**: Unlike traditional DLL injectors, PT-Injector never uses KeStackAttachProcess to attach to the target process context
 - **Direct Physical Memory Manipulation**: All memory operations are performed through direct physical memory access
 - **Page Table Modification**: Memory allocation is achieved by directly manipulating page tables at the physical level
 - **Cross-Context Operation**: Can modify any process's memory without ever entering its execution context